ubermag/ubermag.github.io/source/help.rst

 <workshop/index.html>`__ or the `documentation <documentation/index.html>`__ you
-can raise an issue in our `help repository <https://github.com/ubermag/help>`__ or ask on the public `Ubermag Zulip chat <https://ubermag.zulipchat.com>`__ instance on our `mailing list
+can raise an issue in our `help repository <https://github.com/ubermag/help>`__ or ask on the public `Ubermag Zulip chat <https://ubermag.zulipchat.com>`__ instance, or on our `mailing list
 <https://listserv.gwdg.de/mailman/listinfo/ubermag-users>`__.
 We encourage
 everyone using ``ubermag`` to `sign up
 <https://ubermag.zulipchat.com/register/>`__ to the Ubermag Zulip chat instance